Vinyl is back! How to build and preserve a killer vinyl collection

-Not long ago, Record Store Day was a holiday celebrated mostly by a slim subset of vinyl-loving geeks (ourselves included) hell-bent on ensuring a format long forgotten by the streaming generation never died completely.
-But today, thanks to a resurgence in vinyl that even the most die-hard wax fiends never saw coming, Record Store Day is more popular than ever, and this year — the 10th annual —stands to be one of the biggest celebrations yet.
+Not long ago, vinyl was celebrated mostly by a slim subset of analog-loving geeks (ourselves included) hell-bent on ensuring a format long forgotten by the streaming generation never died completely.
+But today, thanks to hugely popular events like Record Store Day, an increasing number of record pressing plants, and a widespread embrace of the big-scale art and warmer sound of the format, we’re witnessing a resurgence in vinyl that even the most die-hard wax fiends never saw coming.

 “It’s about the quality and condition of the vinyl, not just the title of it.
 There’s an art to selecting good records. ”

-For those unfamiliar, Record Store Day is pretty much what you’d expect: A day when fans of vinyl record albums convene in musty shacks filled with wax, filing through row upon row of records to find hidden gems for their growing collection, and to revel in the tactile treat that comes with being a vinyl junkie.
-Oh, and there’s plenty of music listening, too … maybe even some hot dogs.
-Only now, there’s a lot more junkies who want to listen.
-It’s fantastic.

-If you’re new to vinyl, or if you just stepped away for a while and want to get back into it, you should know there’s a right way and a wrong way to get into and maintain this hobby.
+If you’re new to vinyl, or if you just stepped away for a while and want to get back into it, you should know there’s a right way and a wrong way to dive into and maintain this hobby.
 Don’t worry, it isn’t complicated, and it doesn’t have to be expensive, either.
 In fact, it can be downright cheap.
-Here is our top-to-bottom — er, front-to-back? — guide covering everything from how to buy and hook up a quality turntable, to proper vinyl cleaning and storage, right down to a few choice records we think would kickstart your new collection.
+Here is our top-to-bottom (er, front-to-back?) guide covering everything from how to buy and hook up a quality turntable, to proper vinyl cleaning and storage, right down to a few choice records we think would kickstart your new collection.

-Let’s do this.
+Let’s do this!

 Go buy some records